 Do you continually fear that you have a severe illness?
 Perhaps you have physical symptoms that your GP is failing to recognise?
 These could potentially be signs of health anxiety.

 Health anxiety used to be called “hypochondria” and describes a range of behaviours that relate to fear about medical conditions.

 Some people living with health anxiety have a recognised medical condition, but they find themselves excessively worried about the outcomes of their condition.

 Other people find themselves intensely concerned about what they perceive to be medically unexplained symptoms or the potential for illnesses to develop later in life.

-Am I experiencing health anxiety?
+Am I experiencing signs of health anxiety?

 But most people can shrug off the doubts and move on.
 People experiencing health anxiety can’t do that.

 Symptoms of health anxiety

 - Having a list of unexplained physical symptoms and regular visits to the GP

 - Fear that your symptoms indicate an undiagnosed medical condition